 About the course

 The compulsory courses are taught in three one-week residential periods held in Oxford.
 The first, Tax Principles and Policy, takes place at the start of the programme, typically in September of the first year.
-The second, Principles of International Taxation, takes place later in the first year.
+The second, Principles of International Taxation, takes place in January of the first year.
 The third, the Tax Research Round Table, takes place at the start of the second year of the course.

-Pattern of teaching, learning and supervision
+Pattern of teaching and learning

 Students will generally pursue careers in taxation law and regulation, accountancy, and economics.
 The Careers Service provides advice and support for students seeking to pursue careers in a wide range of professions.
 The Law Faculty has an extensive network of relationships within the legal profession and each year offers a number of talks and events run by law firms and barristers’ chambers.

-Changes to the course
+Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic, epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

-Entry requirements for entry in 2017-18
+Entry requirements for entry in 2024-25

 Proven and potential academic excellence